ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Results

 Upon analyzing the error accumulation plots, it is evident that AR-DON exhibits exponentially increasing error, as expected, due to its high susceptibility to compounding of model approximation errors.
-Consistent with the findings in~\cite{nayak2025ti}, TI-DON effectively mitigates this growth but does not fully bound it.
+Consistent with the findings in~\cite{nayak2026ti}, TI-DON effectively mitigates this growth but does not fully bound it.
 In contrast, the ANCHOR framework leverages intermittent solver corrections guided by the error estimator to successfully bound the error.
 Notably, the first solver invocation results in an immediate drop in the relative $L_2$ error, clearly reflecting the corrective effect of the numerical solver.
 We hypothesize that this behavior arises from the solver’s ability to accurately and explicitly represent the right-hand side (RHS) of the governing PDE, in contrast to the approximate RHS representation learned by TI-DON.
-Since the RHS encodes the underlying spatial dynamics at a given timestep, its exact evaluation enables a direct correction of accumulated model approximation errors, which are the primary contributors to error growth during recursive inference.
+Since the RHS encodes the underlying spatial dynamics at a given time step, its exact evaluation enables a direct correction of accumulated model approximation errors, which are the primary contributors to error growth during recursive inference.
 This corrective behavior is consistently observed across other PDE systems and will be discussed further in the subsequent sections.
-After each solver intervention (e.g., 10 timesteps), control returns to TI-DON until the error estimator again exceeds the running threshold.
-Intuitively, because the threshold decays over time (see Eq.~\ref{eqn:err_thres}), subsequent solver calls occur at lower error levels, effectively capping the maximum error - typically determined by the first solver call during inference.
+After each solver intervention (e.g., 10 time steps), control returns to TI-DON until the error estimator again exceeds the running threshold.
+Intuitively, because the threshold decays over time (see Eq.~\ref{eqn:err_thres}), subsequent solver calls occur at lower error levels, effectively capping the maximum error - typically determined by the first solver call during time marching.
+This maximum error defines an envelope that bounds the subsequent temporal error incurred by ANCHOR.
 Figure~\ref{fig:1d_burgers_error_contours} compares spatiotemporal errors across all frameworks.
-Qualitatively, for $t > 0.5$ (the extrapolation domain), the errors incurred by TI-DON corrected and effectively curtailed by the numerical solver, which is in excellent agreement with the trends observed in the aforementioned analyses.
-Since the 1D Burgers' equation is a low-dimensional case and relatively inexpensive to solve, this example is primarily used to validate the accuracy of the proposed method; consequently, no noticeable computational speedup is observed compared to the standalone numerical solver.
+Qualitatively, for $t > 0.5$ (the extrapolation domain), the errors incurred by TI-DON are corrected and effectively curtailed by the numerical solver, which is in excellent agreement with the trends observed in the aforementioned analyses.
+Since the 1D Burgers' equation is a low-dimensional case and relatively inexpensive to solve classically, this example is primarily used to validate the accuracy of the proposed method; consequently, no noticeable computational speedup is observed compared to the standalone numerical solver.